 The best wild camping sites can’t be reached by car, as you need to be well away from the road.
 However, that doesn’t mean you can’t take a car or motorhome and park up while you explore the area and perhaps enjoy a night under the stars.

-There are several car parks in the Lake District which allow overnight parking of both cars and motorhomes but it is essential to do your research before you go as some are free, some charge a small fee and others do not allow you to stay in the vehicle.
+There are several car parks in the Lake District which allow overnight parking of both cars and motorhomes but it is essential to do your research before you start planning to go car camping in the Lake District.
+Some are free, some charge a small fee and others do not allow you to sleep in your car.

 You will also find a number of pubs which offer overnight parking, you may have to pay a fee or at least have a packet of crisps and a drink there.